python/cpython/Doc/library/os.rst

    included in ``pathconf_names``, an :exc:`OSError` is raised with :const:`errno.EINVAL` for the error number.

-   This function can support :ref:`specifying an open file descriptor
+   This function can support :ref:`specifying a file descriptor
    <path_fd>`.

    Availability: Unix.